-Kidney Cancer Screening in Dallas, TX
+Kidney Cancer in Dallas, TX

 Kidney cancer is also known as renal cancer.
 The cancerous cells tend to begin in the tiny tubes of the kidney, which is diagnosed as renal cell carcinoma, hence the name “renal cancer”.
 Luckily, in most cases, kidney cancer is found before they spread.